ujblockchain/ujblockchain/README.md

 <br>

-*We are currently working on a real work application of Blockchain*
+*We are currently working on a real world application of Blockchain*

 > Drop us a message at: [Contact Form](https://blockchain.uj.ac.za/#contact)